 The Boxer Story

-One weekday, I was at the 57th and 7th station of the N & R subway line heading downtown.
+One weekday, I was at the 57th & 7th station of the N & R subway line heading downtown.
 I was at the top of the stairs to the subway platform when I noticed a train had just pulled in.
-I ran down the steps as fast as I could, and got into the train just as the doors closed.
+I ran down the steps as fast as I could, and jumped into the train just as the doors closed.

 Now, on a normal day, I wouldn’t care, but that day was not a normal day.
 I had a doctors appointment that afternoon, and there was a very slight chance that he could ask me to remove my pants during the examination.
 Luckily, there is a Gap store about two blocks from my office.